Quick Answer

 Should I use powder or liquid foundation in humid weather?

-I usually prefer a lightweight liquid base plus targeted powder.
-Powder foundation alone can work, but it can look heavy faster in humidity.
-If you want help choosing, read Powder or Liquid Foundation?
+Lightweight liquid base plus targeted powder usually holds better.
+Powder alone can look heavy faster in humidity.
+More detail: Powder or Liquid Foundation?

 Do I really need primer for humid weather?

-If your makeup slides, melts, or breaks apart, yes.
-The right primer is the fastest fix.
-Start here: Is Makeup Primer Necessary?
+If your makeup slides or breaks apart, yes — it's the fastest fix.
+More on this: Is Makeup Primer Necessary?

 What's the best way to do touch ups without caking?

-Blot first, then press a tiny amount of powder only where you're shiny.
-Don't add more foundation on top of sweat.
-If you want extra hold, mist setting spray after touch ups.
+Blot first to remove oil and sweat, then press a small amount of powder only where you're shiny.
+Don't add foundation on top of sweat.

 Which waterproof mascara is best for humidity?

-I love superproof formulas.
-My current favorite is Clio Kill Lash Superproof because it resists sweat and doesn't smudge easily.
+Clio Kill Lash Superproof is my go-to — resists sweat and doesn't smudge easily.

 How do I prevent clogged pores after wearing makeup in heat?